 Research Associate Rank:

 • Ph.D in related field

 • Ability to adapt to change and approach work with flexibility

 • Ability to build and maintain relationships and work effectively with colleagues, faculty, staff, and students from a variety of diverse backgrounds

 • Effective communication skills

-• Demonstrated commitment to high standards of work product, confidentiality, and integrity
+• Commitment to high standards of work product, confidentiality, and integrity

 • Familiarity with CRM policies in Oregon and the Pacific Northwest